nchandhi/ncwadeployment/ClientAdvisor/README.md

 4. When deployment is complete, Follow steps in [Fabric Deployment guide](./Deployment/FabricDeployment.md) to set up the data processing pipelines and Power BI report in Fabric.

-5. Follow steps in [Teams Tab App guide](./Deployment/TeamsAppDeployment.md) to add the Wealth Advisor app to Microsoft Teams.
+5. Follow steps in [Teams Tab App guide](./Deployment/TeamsAppDeployment.md) to add the Client Advisor app to Microsoft Teams.

 <br/>